If you’re an Amazon seller, you’re probably already aware of the Sponsored Brand option in Seller Central’s Campaign manager.

 - Dynamic ASIN Optimization – Instead of manually choosing ASINs for each keyword, you can check the “Optimize your ad” box.

-Up until recently, this static banner format was the only ad format available to sellers choosing Sponsored Brands.
+Up until 2020, this static banner format was the only ad format available to sellers choosing Sponsored Brands.

-For the first time on Amazon, sellers will have the option to create their own ‘video ads.’
+Sellers now have the option to create their own video ads.

 In the words of Amazon: